-The word laser is actually an acronym that stands for Light Amplification by Stimulated Emission of Radiation.
+The word laser is an acronym that stands for Light Amplification by Stimulated Emission of Radiation.
 That should give you a good clue of what a laser engraver is and what it is used for.
-Fiber engravers have drastically dropped in price over the years and now, almost any DIY enthusiasts can afford one.

 Here is how it works: the fiber laser engraver produces a laser beam by pumping a very intense light through the fiber optic cables.
 These fiber optic cables are doped with ytterbium which helps to release the energy in the form of photons.
 The photons then create a laser beam as they are exiting the fiber optic cable.